 directed by Christopher Barry

 We open on a foggy, craggy terrain, where an old man in rags is being hunted by armed guards.
 One of them stops to complain about conditions: "Solos.
 Stinking rotten hole.
 Can't even breathe.
 What a planet."
 The dialogue indicates we're on Solos, but you have your doubts: from what you can tell, it's more likely you've touched down in the land of Bad Exposition.
 Your fears are confirmed a few scenes later, when the rebel leader brings us up to speed: "Once we were farmers and hunters.
 The land was green, the rivers ran clear, the air was sweet to breathe.
 And then the Overlords came, bringing Earth's poisons with them, calling it progress.
 We toiled in their mines, we became slaves.
 Worse than slaves!"
 So it's another Baker and Martin script where they're tossing around so many ideas, half will have to be spelled out in dialogue.
 There are worse things.
 And there are some dodgy plot devices up front: the Time Lords send the Doctor to Solos with a gift, but don't tell him to whom it should be given, because if they did, there would be no plot; the Marshall, made aware of the Doctor's dilemma, won't take the gift to a conference that pretty much everyone in the cast is attending, because if he did, there would be no plot; and of course, the Time Lords don't tell the Doctor what the gift is, because -- well, you get the idea.
 And again, there are worse things.
 But then there are the actors who comprise the guest cast, and there are no worse things.
 You thought the ones in the "The Space Museum" were awful -- well, get a load of "The Mutants."
 (No serial will come close to topping it, although "Arc of Infinity" will give it a run for its money.)
 There's Ky, played by Garrick Hagon, with his sculpted cheekbones and stony delivery; as Varan, James Mellor: a neanderthal from the Pre-Acting-School era; as the Marshal of Solos, tubby Paul Whitsun-Jones, who gave the only undistinguished performance in "The Smugglers," and doesn't get any better when working with actors of equal or lesser talent; as the guards, the callow Rick James and Christopher Coll.
 Did director Christopher Barry lose a bet with Central Casting?
 The talented Geoffrey Palmer settles on a characterization that's nasal and annoying, and when familiar face George Pravda turns up in Part 2, he bellows like a bull; in "The Mutants," even the good actors get dragged down into the muck of mediocrity.
-Pertwee and Manning do well, but they're acting in a vacuum.
-There are nice touches in the script, but you'd do just as well to print it out, make copies for your friends, and have everyone read it aloud.
+Pertwee and Manning do well, but they're pretty much on their own.
+The script has its share of surprises, but you'd do just as well to print it out, make copies for your friends, and have everyone read it aloud.
 The performances won't be any worse.

 126. The Hand of Fear (Fourth Doctor, 1976)